Paul Shapiro (author): Biography

 Shapiro received a B.A. from George Washington University in 2001, where he majored in peace studies and minored in religion.
 He taught peace studies at a public high school in Washington, D.C.
 He was profiled in a 2003 Washington Post Style section article entitled "Animal Pragmatism: Compassion Over Killing Wants to Make the Anti-Meat Message a Little More Palatable".

 When he was thirteen years old, Shapiro stopped eating meat as a result of learning about the methods of meat production.
 About one month later, he stopped eating eggs and dairy.

 While a high school student at Georgetown Day School in 1995, Shapiro founded the animal advocacy organization Compassion Over Killing, and served as an undercover investigator and its campaigns director until 2005.
 Compassion Over Killing became well known for its investigative work exposing conditions for farm animals on factory farms, at livestock auctions, and at slaughter plants.

 Shapiro helped spearhead the campaign to end the use of the "Animal Care Certified" logo on egg cartons in the United States.
 In that case, the egg industry was labeling eggs from hens confined in battery cages as "Animal Care Certified."

 From 2005 through 2016, Shapiro led many of HSUS's efforts to protect farm animals, including serving as Vice President of the organization's Farm Animal Protection campaign, including efforts to convince retailers, food service providers, and universities to end their use of eggs from battery-caged birds, pork from gestation-stalled pigs, and to expand their vegan options.

 Shapiro co-founded The Better Meat Co. in early 2018 and serves as its CEO.
 The company's goal is to help meat producers improve sustainability by blending in the start-up's plant-based proteins in their ground meat products.

+The Better Meat Co.

+Shapiro co-founded The Better Meat Co. in 2018 alongside Joanna Bromley and Adam Yee.
+The company produces mycoprotein ingredients for food manufacturers using a fermentation-based process and has secured multiple patents related to its production methods.

+In 2023, Shapiro was recognized as a “Most Admired CEO” by the Sacramento Business Journal.
+In 2024, The Better Meat Co. prevailed in an intellectual property dispute with Meati Foods concerning mycoprotein production technologies.
+Between 2018 and 2025, the company raised approximately $43 million in venture capital funding.

+In 2025, TIME magazine included The Better Meat Co.’s mycoprotein among its “Inventions of the Year.”